NHortonRN/NHortonRN/README.md

 - 👋 Hi, I’m @NHortonRN
-- 👀 I’m interested in Data analysis, database manipulation
 - 🌱 I’m currently learning Python
-- 📫 How to reach me ...
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have been a registered EMT-B for 8 years and a Registered Nurse for 4 years